Richardson, TX

 In 1938, Miss Belle became sick with the flu.
 She was then later hospitalized and moved to Dallas with her sister to be cared for.
 On April 11, 1940, Miss Belle passed away.
 In an obituary printed in the Richardson Echo, she is described as someone who was “always interested in civic improvement and the beautification of the Richardson community.”

-Miss Belle’s House, the oldest building in Richardson, was declared a Texas Historical Landmark and is set to be moved to a permanent location late 2024.
+Miss Belle’s House, the oldest building in Richardson, was declared a Texas Historical Landmark and was moved to a permanent location August 2025.

 Miss Belle's House in the News